krebyancode/README.MD/README.md

 - 👨🏽‍💻 I'm currently working on Front-end Development;
 - 🌱 I'm currently learning Everything;
-- 👯 I'm looking for a dream team to make great things  ;
+- 👯 I'm looking for a dream team to make great things together;
 - 💬 Ask me about: JavaScript, Python and Web development;
 - ⚡️ Hobbies: lots of hobbies;
 - 📫 How to contact me: ayberkturkeli@yahoo.com